ba-st-actions/setup-smalltalkCI/README.md

 # setup-smalltalkCI

 This GitHub Action sets up [smalltalkCI] for testing Smalltalk projects.
+It's using ba-st fork waiting for some changes in the upstream project.

 ## Usage